spamwax/alfred-pinboard-rs/README.md

 - `pset suggest_tags`: When posting a new bookmark, list popular tags for the active page.
 Note that this information is fetched from Pinboard and sometimes is not very _accurate_.
 - `pset shared`: Mark all new bookmarks as _shared_.
 - `pset toread`: Mark all new bookmarks as _toread_.
+- `pset check_bookmarked`: Notify if active page is already bookmarked.
 - `pset tagonly`: Only search within _tag_ field while doing any look-up.
 - `pset auto`: After posting a new bookmark, automatically update the local cache.
 - `pset tags`: Set number of tags to show: `pset tags 25`